geodynamics/pylith/.github/ISSUE_TEMPLATE/feature-request.md

 ## Description

-A clear and concise description of what the problem is.
+A clear and concise description of how the current code lacks the desired feature.
 For example, I am always frustrated when ...

 ## Desired Solution